Perfect Stair Dimensions for Safe, Stylish Spaces

 Residential Stair Dimensions

 For residential buildings, the IRC recommends a maximum riser height of 7.75 inches and a minimum tread depth of 10 inches.
 Handrails should be placed 34 to 38 inches above the stair nosing.
-Landings, if present, must be at least as wide as the stairs themselves.
+That’s what makes residential code endearing to architects who work in it — the IRC reflects what actual families navigating stairs with groceries and children need, not just what’s technically survivable.

 Commercial Stair Dimensions